Yuragy/Payment-Processing-Switcher/README.md

 	- An agent on the target device.
 	- A web interface to control the bots and automatically inject the DLL into the process on the server.

-6. List of processes on processing servers
+6. List of processes on processing servers:

 ### AIX/Linux:
 	- Transaction Processing:
 	- TPMMainProc
 	- TransactionManager
 	- ProcessServer

 	- Networking:
 	- NetDaemon
 	- CommService
 	- NetHandler
 	- fork()

 	- System Administration:
 	- SysMgmtDaemon
 	- ResManager
 	- SysMonitor

-# Windows:
+### Windows:
 	- Transaction Processing:
 	- TransactServer
 	- ProcManager
 	- SQLService

 	- Networking:
 	- NetworkService
 	- NetComm
 	- RPCSS
 	- Azure Service Bus

 	- System Administration:
 	- WinMgmt
 	- TaskManager